geopm/geopm/service/docs/source/geopmaccess.1.rst

                 names
 -l, --log       Print a log of all signals or controls that have been accessed
                 since the service was last restarted.
+-s, --msr-safe  Print the minimal msr-safe allowlist required by GEOPM.
 -h, --help      Print brief summary of the command line usage information, then
                 exit
 -v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output,